wbotelhos/normalizy/README.md

 # 'Washington *** Botelho'
 ```

-If you want to pass options to your filter, just call it as hash and the value will be passed to the custom filter:
+If you want to pass options to your filter, just call it as a hash and the value will be send to the custom filter:

 ```ruby
 module Normalizy